1. Annecy, French Alps

 Situated close to the German border and only a short drive from Colmar, Eguisheim is a colourful town at the heart of the Alsatian wine route.

-What better place for winter time romance than the French Alps?
+What better place for winter time than the French Alps?

-And just for good measure, here's another spot in the French Alps that's a winner for couples.
+And just for good measure, here's another spot in the French Alps that's a winner.

-This bustling Alpine town has a lot to offer but the old town is really where it's at for romance.
-After strolling around the streets of brightly coloured houses, sit down at one of Chambery's many, many outdoor restaurants (under the heaters, of course) and savour the atmosphere over dinner à deux.
+This bustling Alpine town has a lot to offer but the old town is really where it's at.
+After strolling around the streets of brightly coloured houses, sit out with a takeaway drink and savour the atmosphere.

 Photo: Chambery Tourism site

 Known for its distinctive limestone facades, La Rochelle is without a doubt one of France's most stunning cities and in winter you won't have to battle other tourists to appreciate it.